kcalomento/Project-1/README.md

 The analysis is based on the **2014 Mental Health in Tech Survey**, available on [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).

-- `mental_health_analysis.ipynb`: Jupyter Notebook containing the complete data cleaning, preprocessing, statistical analysis, and visualization code.

 ---

 ## Repository Contents

 - **`ReadMe/`**: This file.
-- **`glossary/`**:
-  - `Column Glossary.pdf`: – Documentation and data dictionary for the survey dataset.
+- **`glossary/`**: `Column Glossary.pdf`: Documentation and data dictionary for the survey dataset.
-- **`notebooks/`**:
-  - `OSMH_Survey.ipynb` – Jupyter Notebook with data cleaning, analysis, and visualizations.
-- `**proposal/`**:
-  - `Project Proposal - Mental Well-being in the Tech Industry An Exploratory Data Analysis.pdf`: Project proposal outlining the project's goals, key questions, and analysis plan.
+- **`proposal/`**:  `Project Proposal Mental Well-being in the Tech Industry An Exploratory Data Analysis.pdf`: Project proposal outlining the project's goals, key questions, and analysis plan.
-- **`report/`**:
-  - `Mental_Health_Results.pdf` – Summary of findings and recommendations.
-- **`slides/`**:
-  - `Project One UCI.pdf` – Presentation slides with key insights and visuals.
-- **`proposal/`**:
-  - `Project Proposal - Mental Well-being in the Tech Industry An Exploratory Data Analysis.pdf` – Project proposal outlining goals and analysis plan.
-- **`cleaned data/`**:
+- **`notebooks/`**: `OSMH_Survey_Data_Exploration_Cleanup.ipynb`: Jupyter Notebook containing the complete data cleaning and preprocessing.
+`OSMH_Survey_Data_Analysis.ipynb`:  Jupyter Notebook containing statistical analysis and visualization code.
-  - `cleaned_data_df.csv and cleaned_df.csv` –  The cleaned data which is the output of OSMH_Survey_Data_Exploration_Cleanup.ipynb.
+- **`cleaned data/`**: `cleaned_data_df.csv and cleaned_df.csv`: The cleaned data which is the output of OSMH_Survey_Data_Exploration_Cleanup.ipynb.
-- **`code_description/`**:
-  - `Mental Health in Tech Survey Code Description.pdf`: Detailed description of the Python code used in the analysis, including explanations of statistical concepts and techniques.
+- **`code_description/`**: `Mental Health in Tech Survey Code Description.pdf`: Detailed description of the Python code used in the analysis, including explanations of statistical concepts and techniques.
-- **`slides/`**:
+- **`report/`**: Synopsis of Mental Heath in Tech Results.pdf: Comprehensive report summarizing the findings, providing conclusions of the analysis, and proposing recommendations based on the analysis.
-  - `Project One UCI.pdf`: Presentation slides highlighting the key findings and insights.
+- **`slides/`**: `Project One UCI.pdf`: Presentation slides highlighting the key findings and insights.
 Exported visualizations and graphs used in the report.
-- **`report/`**:
-  - `Synopsis of Mental Heath in Tech Results.pdf`: Comprehensive report summarizing the findings, providing conclusions of the analysis, and proposing recommendations based on the analysis.

 ---